 We expect undergraduate financial aid recipients to pitch in and help with their expenses by borrowing and/or working during the academic year (we call this your self-help) and by working and saving during the summer (we call this your summer savings expectation).
-The combination of your self-help and your summer savings expectation are your student contribution.

 Our summer savings expectation varies by class:

 Your student contribution listed on your financial award letter is ordinarily the same as your summer savings expectation unless you have significant savings of your own or high earnings during the prior tax year – in which case your student contribution will be greater than your summer earnings expectation.

 If you live outside of the US, you have a zero summer savings expectation.
 We expect that you’ll go back home and work during the summer (in which case your earnings cover your travel expenses) or that you’ll stay and work in the United States (in which case your earnings cover your summer living expenses).